Ully Sigar Rusady

-Ully Sigar Rusady (born 4 January 1952 in Garut, West Java) is an Indonesian musician and environmental activist.
+Ully Sigar Rusady (born 4 January 1950 in Garut, West Java) is an Indonesian musician and environmental activist.
 She wrote many songs with an environmental theme, performed by singers including Nur Afni Octavia, Anggun C. Sasmi, Ita Purnamasari, Bangkit Sanjaya, SAS, Arthur Kaunang and Sonatha Tanjung.

 Early life

 Ully is the sister of Indonesian actress Paramitha Rusady.

-In early life, she learned guitar playing from her parents Ayu Marry Zumarya and Raden Mas Yus Rusady Wirahaditenaya in Bandung, West Java.
+She learned guitar from her parents Ayu Marry Zumarya and Raden Mas Yus Rusady Wirahaditenaya in Bandung, West Java.
 As a teenager, she moved to Makassar, South Sulawesi to follow her father who was in the army.
-In Makassar, she founded bands Puspa Nita and Shinta Eka Paksi.
+In Makassar, she founded bands Puspa Nita as the lead guitarist (1964–1968) and Shinta Eka Paksi as the bassist (1968–1975).

 In 1975, her family moved back to Jakarta.
 She learned contemporary music at the Indonesia Music Foundation with Slamet Abdul Sjukur.
 She demonstrated her capability as a festival participant including the National Festival of Popular Song (1978 and 1981).